xvik/dropwizard-guicey-ext/guicey-spa/README.md

 filter will redirect only requests accepting 'text/html'.
 Additional regexp (configurable) is used to recognize most resource calls and avoid redirection (show correct 404).

-From example above, `/app/someroute` will be redirected to `/app/` and `/app/css/some.css` will return css.
+From example above, `/app/someroute` will return index page and `/app/css/some.css` will return css.
 `/app/css/unknown.css` will return 404 as resource call will be recognized and css file is not exists.

 ### Setup